cns-iu/xmacroscope/documentation/installation.md

 ## Bootstrap the project
 Download the latest code and bootstrap the project with Lerna.

-This will install all the required projects in each project.
+This will install all the required projects in each project and link required binaries.
 ```
 git clone git@github.com:cns-iu/xmacroscope.git
 cd xmacroscope
 lerna bootstrap
+lerna link
 ```

 ## Initialize [@ngx-dino](https://github.com/cns-iu/ngx-dino) Submodule